Producers Guild Awards 2018 Winners: The Complete List

 Better Call Saul's Los Pollos Hermanos Employee Training (Season 1)

-Carpool Karaoke (Season 1)
+WINNER: Carpool Karaoke (Season 1)

 Humans of New York: The Series (Season 1)